bflad/tfproviderlint/README.md

 A [GitHub Action](https://github.com/features/actions) is available: [tfproviderlint-github-action](https://github.com/bflad/tfproviderlint-github-action)

-## Lint Checks
+## Standard Lint Checks

+Standard lint checks are enabled by default in the `tfproviderlint` tool.
+Opt-in checks can be found in the [Extra Lint Checks section](#extra-lint-checks).
 For additional information about each check, you can run `tfproviderlint help NAME`.

-### Acceptance Test Checks
+### Standard Acceptance Test Checks

 | Check | Description | Type |
 |---|---|---|